OHIO-ECT/ECT-Git-Tutorial-1/GitHub-Auth.md

    Paste an authentication token
 ```

 9. The "open browser" prompt will only work in certain contexts.
+Press enter to open the local browser.
 If it doesn't present a web browser to login to github at browse to the following URL on any computer that is already logged into on GitHub: https://github.com/login/device  Enter the one-time code and select "Authorize github"

 ```
 The Enter to open github.com in your browser...